 All those reasons we previously covered on why it’s important to stay compliant when holding a Medicare educational event?
 They fit here as well.

 Don’t forget, during your event, you may unknowingly speak with a secret shopper.
 By treating all attendees with respect and following the rules, you can ensure a secret shopper will only have good things to report.

 Conducting a compliant Medicare sales event can seem intimidating, however, you shouldn’t let that stop you from adding them to your list of strategies to grow your insurance business.
 Remember, we’re always here to help with any questions, so you have nothing to fear.

 Editor’s Note: This was originally published in August 2017.
-It has been updated to include information more relevant to the 2019 Annual Enrollment Period and the 2019 Medicare Communications and Marketing Guidelines.
-Italicized content is new or different for 2019.
+It has been updated to include information more relevant to the 2020 Annual Enrollment Period and the 2020 Medicare Communications and Marketing Guidelines.